anthonyjatoba/DeepLearning.ai-MLOps-notes/course1_week1.md

 ### Pipeline monitoring

 Many AI systems are not just a single machine learning model running a prediction service, but instead involves a  pipeline of multiple steps.
-Changes on one step may affect the next steps.
+Changes in one step may affect the next steps.

 Metrics to monitor:
 * Software metrics
 * Input metrics
 * Output metrics

-**How quickly data change?** some applications have data that changes quickly.
+**How quickly data change?** Some applications have data that changes quickly.
 User data generally has a slower drift.
 Enterprise data (B2B) can shift fast.

 ### Optional references